Elder abuse is a serious issue - it's estimated that nearly one in 10 Alberta seniors may be victims of some form of elder abuse.

 Protection for Persons in Care Reporting Line

-Report the abuse of an adult receiving care or support services from publicly funded service providers such as:
+Report the abuse of an adult receiving care or support services from publicly funded service providers such as hospitals, seniors' lodges, nursing homes, mental health facilities, shelters, group homes, addictions treatment centres and other supportive living settings.

 The Office of the Public Guardian and Trustee